 - The most current Indiana 4-H Horse and Pony Handbook Rules governing the 4-H Horse & Pony Project are automatically adopted in addition to the current requirements governing the Rush County 4-H Horse & Pony Project. - Incidental irregularities or problems of unforeseen nature will be ruled upon by the Show Chairman, the Horse and Pony leaders, and the current 4-H Youth Extension Educator. - 3.
 Only one horse/rider combination per class. - 4.
 The judge's decisions are final. - 5.
 A point system will be used to determine High Point Award winners. - 6.
 In case of a tie, the winner will be determined by progressing through the following as needed.
-(1) Number of horses/ponies used, (2) Greatest number of years in 4-H Horse & Pony Project, (3) Greatest number of 1st placing in High Point classes, and (4) Least number of classes entered. - 7.
-All Horse Park rules apply. - 8.
-Must have a properly fitting and approved helmet to participate. - 9.
-Show Chairman has the right to change show order if deemed necessary. - 10.
-It is the 4-H'ers responsibility to complete the online entry for Indiana State Fair 4-H Show.
-Reference the Indiana State Fair Website for all animal entry deadlines.
+(1) Least number of horses/ponies used, (2) Greatest number of years in 4-H Horse & Pony Project, (3) Greatest number of first placing in High Point classes, and (4) Least number of classes entered.